mbolt35/coffee-graph/README.md

 I needed these external concerns to go away, so I started to build a maven plugin that did some quick find/replace in the source files to order them.
 The quick and dirty solution didn't hold up too long, and it was clear I needed a much more intelligent approach for finding dependencies between files.
 And what better way to learn a language than to dive right into the compiler.

 The original find/replace algorithm turned into an attempt to reproduce the CoffeeScript grammar in `javacc`.
 I had some success, but ultimately, my grammar was only 90% accurate when parsing the CoffeeScript unit tests.
-After this approach, I looked into[JCoffeeScript](https://github.com/yeungda/jcoffeescript), which executes the JS CoffeeScript compiler using [Rhino](http://www.mozilla.org/rhino/).
-Obviously, this was a much more maintainable approach, it was accurate, and the rest is history.
+After this approach, I looked into [JCoffeeScript](https://github.com/yeungda/jcoffeescript), which executes the JS CoffeeScript compiler using [Rhino](http://www.mozilla.org/rhino/).
+Obviously, this was a much more maintainable approach, and the rest is history.

 ## About Me